In Depth Baby Product Reviews Led by a Pediatrician

 Understanding the Head Injury Criteria (HIC) Score

 For the crash tests, they buckle a crash test dummy into the booster secured to a sled to simulate the forces experienced in an actual crash.
 This dummy has sensors in the head and chest that record the force exerted on those areas during testing.
 NHTSA crash studies show that the risk of injury is higher for forward-facing children.
 Head Injury Criteria (HIC) score is the factor used in the federal safety standards.
 This sensor data is a measurable way to assess the likelihood of injury arising from an impact.
 Better performance results yield lower scores as the force exerted on the child is less (less is better, like golf).
-In our tests, the UPPAbaby Alta had the most impressive results with the lowest recorded sensor data.
-The Peg Perego Viaggio Flex 120 had the second-best results.
+The Nuna AACE had the most impressive results with our tests' lowest recorded sensor data, by far.
+No really, no one comes close to this performance.
+The Peg Perego Viaggio Shuttle Plus 120 had the second-best results, but it isn't even close to the AACE.
+The highest recorded sensor data for the most g forces was found in the Safety 1st Grand 2-in-1.

-booster seat - this graph illustrates the difference between the evenflo sensor...
+booster seat - this graph shows a comparison between the highest-performing seat...

 Credit: GearLab & MGA Research